Automating video editing in n8n

 - Ask the model to return the best matching clip id, a suggested in/out time within the clip, and a confidence score.
 I ask for up to two alternates.

 - I add a filter node in n8n that rejects matches below a confidence threshold.
-That keeps garbage out of the final XML.
+That keeps poor matches out of the final XML.

 - The final node is a code node that converts the assembled clip list into an .fcpxml file.
 The code maps clip ids to media references, sets the timeline start times, and writes handles for cross-dissolves if needed.